 I witnessed my first case of corruption with a customs officer, I awaited my judgement day by visiting the famous “Eyes of God” cave in the town of Lukovit and spend the night in the mountains of Sofia.
 Welcome to Bulgaria!

-My first case of corruption with a custom officer
+My first case of corruption with a customs officer

 When crossing the border between Romania and Bulgaria, I took the well known Giurgiu-Rousse Friendship Bridge.
 This bridge connects the Romania with Bulgaria and you will need to pay a fee to cross, but also show proof you paid your taxes for using the Romanian roads (Rovinieta).
 Make sure you have a printed copy of your receipt for this one.